 What is “culturally neutral” content?
 It’s content that doesn’t sound identifiably regional—it could have been written anywhere.
 It leaves out colloquial sayings, cultural references, and local terminology.
 It’s easier to add colloquialisms and idioms to meet a particular market’s needs than it is to remove or translate them.
 Err on the side of caution when creating global content.

 Global SEO specialists optimize digital content

 Depending on the size of your team, SEO specialists could be based in headquarters or regional locales.
-You can also outsource this work to a global marketing service provider.
+You can also outsource this work to a global marketing services provider.
 Specialists must be able to do keyword research, optimize sites for search, and provide guidance around campaign content topics.

 They ought to understand the technical aspects of multilingual SEO and how website structure and coding must be configured to enable global search best practices.